Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

 Q: Why would a programmer deliberately omit parameter names in a function prototype?
-Isn’t it easier to just leave the names?
+Isn't it easier to just leave the names?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

 A: Omitting parameter names in prototypes is typically done for defensive purposes.
 If a macro happens to have the same name as a parameter, the parameter name will be replaced during preprocessing, thereby damaging the prototype in which it appears.
-This isn’t likely to be a problem in a small program written by one person but can occur in large applications written by many people.
+This isn't likely to be a problem in a small program written by one person but can occur in large applications written by many people.

 </div>
 <!-- END: div -->